Digging through 2D densely-packed coarse granular media as a critical phenomenon

 For a system containing irregular-shaped granite gravels where $\phi_{2D}$ is not well defined, we treat the system as a quasi-2D porous medium to estimate a characteristic total area $a^{tot}$ for all gravels by $a^{tot} = {w^{tot}}/(\rho_p \bar h)$ \cite{jung10}.
 Here, $w^{tot} = \sum_{i = 1}^{N} {w_i}$ is the total weight of all granite gravels; $\rho_p = 2,500\ \mathrm{kg/m^3}$ is the density of granite; and $\bar h$ is the average height of the quasi-2D gravel layer.
-To measure $\bar h$, we divided the container into an equally-spaced 7-by-7 matrix, measured the height $h$ of each segment, and took the average of $h$ to obtain $\bar h$.
-Once $w^{tot}$ and $\bar h$ are measured, the estimated packing density ${\tilde \phi }_{2D}$ of the porous granular medium is given by
+To measure $\bar h$, we divided the container into an equally-spaced 7-by-7 matrix, measured the height $h$ of each segment, and took the average of all 49 $h$'s as a global average $\bar h$ (or first took the average of every 7 $h$'s and then took the average of the seven groups of $h$ as a local average $\bar h$).
+Once $w^{tot}$ and $\bar h$ are measured, the packing density ${\tilde \phi }_{2D}$ of the porous granular medium is estimated by